UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: UC Security of the 1+1-out-of- SDKG Extension

 \section{UC Security of the 1+1-out-of-$n$ SDKG Extension}

 To enroll a new recovery device $P_i$ ($i\ge 3$), run the one-shot registration sub-protocol used for $P_3$, sponsored by $P_2$ or any already registered leaf.
-This installs the replicated share $(k_{1,i},k_i)=(k_{1,3},k_3)$ while preserving the public key. $\FSDKG^{(n)}$ (Fig. \ref{fig:FSDKG-n}) lifts $\FSDKG$ to 1+1-out-of-$n$ star access structure (for $n \ge 3)$ by keeping the same transcript-driven base run for $(P_1,P_2)$ and allowing a polynomial number of post-finalization RDRs for leaves $P_i$ with $i\in\{3,\ldots,n\}$, installing the same recovery-role share in $\FKeyBox^{(i)}$.
+When at least one of $P_1$ and the sponsor is honest, the $\Fpub$-agreement check (Algorithm~\ref{alg:reg}) ensures that the honest joiner's reference~$K$ equals the stored finalized key, and $g_3$ then installs the replicated recovery-role share $k_i=k_3$ satisfying $K_{1,3}+k_3\G=K$.
+When both registration senders are corrupted, $g_3$ (Definition~\ref{def:sdkg-deriv}) guarantees only that the installed share satisfies $K_{1,3}+K_3=K$ for the adversary-supplied $K_{1,3}$; since the corrupted senders already know~$k$, this confers no additional adversarial advantage, but the installed $(k_{1,3},k_3)$ decomposition need not equal the transcript-derived one. $\FSDKG^{(n)}$ (Fig. \ref{fig:FSDKG-n}) lifts $\FSDKG$ to 1+1-out-of-$n$ star access structure (for $n \ge 3)$ by keeping the same transcript-driven base run for $(P_1,P_2)$ and allowing a polynomial number of post-finalization RDRs for leaves $P_i$ with $i\in\{3,\ldots,n\}$, installing the same recovery-role share in $\FKeyBox^{(i)}$ whenever at least one registration sender is honest.

+\begin{readerbox}[rn:corr-joiner-upgrade]{Corrupted-joiner handling: $\FSDKG$ vs.\ $\FSDKG^{(n)}$} In the base $\FSDKG$ (Fig.~\ref{fig:FSDKG}), if the joiner $P_3$ is corrupted after both payloads are delivered, the functionality does nothing further and leaves completion to~$\cA$.
+This suffices because the base case has a single joiner with no subsequent sponsor chain.
+In $\FSDKG^{(n)}$, a corrupted joiner~$i$ is immediately added to $\mathsf{Reg}$ and $(\mathsf{registered},i,\sid)$ is output, because in the real world the adversary (controlling $\FKeyBox^{(i)}$) can signal completion and $i$ may subsequently serve as sponsor; the ideal functionality must reflect this by granting sponsor eligibility.
+This is a deliberate semantic upgrade, not an inconsistency. \end{readerbox}

 \begin{theorem}[UC security of $\FSDKG^{(n)}$] Fix Fischlin parameter functions $(t(\lambda),b(\lambda),r(\lambda),S(\lambda))$ satisfying Definition~\ref{FSdef}.
 Assume hardness of DL and DDLEQ, and the hypotheses used for Theorems~\ref{thm:SDKG-UC} and~\ref{thm:usv-real-ideal}.
 Then the compiled $n$-party protocol $\widehat{\mathrm{\Psi}}^{(n)}_{\mathsf{SDKG}}$ UC-realizes $\FSDKG^{(n)}$ in the $(\FKeyBox,\Fchan,\Fpub)$-hybrid and \gROCRP\ models against adaptive corruptions with secure erasures. \end{theorem}